 The years she spent replanting the gardens here at Tylney Hall represent a lifetime’s achievement.
 So it is of little surprise that we have heaped just as much loving care on restoring the gardens and grounds as we have spent bringing the Hall back to its former glory.

-Our Head Gardener, Paul Tattersdill, and his team have been tending the gardens for over 25 years, and his vision is only now nearing completion.
-At the last count, there were over 250,000 trees and shrubs on the estate which sprawls over 66 acres, and Paul and his team are never happier than when they are showing fellow garden enthusiasts around the estate.
+At the last count, there were over 250,000 trees and shrubs on the estate which sprawls over 66 acres, and Keith Fisher, head gardener, and his team are never happier than when they are showing fellow garden enthusiasts around the estate.

 The Italian and Dutch gardens delight and entrance and from here you get a wonderful sight of the lake with its picturesque boathouse bridge.
 Stroll down to the lake and look back and you’ll be rewarded with one of the best views of the Hall, framed by giant redwoods.